Search Results For:

 "Although the military–industry complex remains resilient, the only ultimate solution to nuclear danger and the best disaster prevention is a nuclear-free world in both military and civil terms."

 Winners of the 2015 International Student Photo Contest on Climate Change | 01/20/16

 Carnegie Council congratulates the winners of the 2015 International Student Photo Contest.
-The topic was Climate Change.
+The topic was climate change.
 We asked contestants to send us examples of climate change OR examples of combating or adapting to climate change.
 See all the winning photos here.

 COP21: Six Things You Need to Know About Climate Change | 12/07/15

 It is no exaggeration to say that the outcomes of the Paris climate conference will determine the future of our planet.
 As world leaders gather for COP21 this December and try to agree on a global legally binding climate treaty, we offer you six great posts that will help you understand the implications of climate change.